Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 14.25.53 UTC
+- WIB: Sabtu, 6 Desember 2025 15.35.00 UTC
-- WITA: Sabtu, 6 Desember 2025 15.25.53 UTC
+- WITA: Sabtu, 6 Desember 2025 16.35.00 UTC
-- WIT: Sabtu, 6 Desember 2025 16.25.53 UTC
+- WIT: Sabtu, 6 Desember 2025 17.35.00 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology